-- A. Students will be required to demonstrate mastery of the state adopted performance standards by obtaining a passing grade in approved courses to earn a Special Diploma Option I. Students must participate in the State Assessment program (FCAT or Alternate) in grades 9 and 10 only for math and reading, grade 10 for writing, and grade 11 for science.
+- A. Students will be required to demonstrate mastery of the state adopted performance standards by obtaining a passing grade in approved courses to earn a Special Diploma Option I. Students must participate in the State Assessment program (General Assessment Graduation Requirements or Alternate).
 Reading remediation in grades 11 and 12 will be determined on an individual basis with a focus on functional career readiness. - B. Students are required to maintain a minimum 2.0 grade point average.
-The grade point average (GPA) shall be based on courses fulfilling the Special Diploma Option 1. - C. The following chart details the requirements for Special Diploma Option 1:
+The grade point average (GPA) shall be based on courses fulfilling the Special Diploma Option 1.

+C. The following chart details the requirements for Special Diploma Option 1:

-Courses Students entering grade 9 prior to 2006-2007 Students entering grade 9 in 2007-2008 and 2008-2009 Students entering grade 9 2009-2010 and thereafter
+Courses Students entering grade 9 in 2007-2008 and 2008-2009 Students entering grade 9 2009-2010 Students entering Grade 9 2012-13 and thereafter

 English/Reading 4 4 4

-Mathematics 3 3 3
+Mathematics 3 3 4

-Science 1 1 1
+Science 1 1 3

 Social Studies 2 2 2

 Life Management/HOPE .5 .5 .5

-Physical Education/HOPE 1 .5 .5
+Physical Education/HOPE .5 .5 .5

-Career/Vocational 2 2 2
+Career/Vocational 2 2 4

-Major area of interest 4 4
+Major area of interest 4 4 NA

-Required Credits 13.5 17 17
+Required Credits 17 17

-Electives (traditional schedule) 8.5 7 7
+Electives (traditional schedule) 7 7 6

-Elective Credits for Block Schedule 14.5 11 11
+Elective Credits for Block Schedule 11 11 NA

-Total Credits for a Traditional Schedule 22 24 24
+Total Credits for a Traditional Schedule 24 24 24

-Total Credits for a Block Schedule 28 28 28
+Total Credits for a Block Schedule 28 28 NA

-Note: Career placement or job prep courses may be substituted for social studies credits
+^{}Note: Career placement or job prep courses may be substituted for social studies credits

 IV.
-SPECIAL DIPLOMA OPTION II [6A - 1.0996 (1) (B)]
+SPECIAL DIPLOMA OPTION II [6A-1.0996(1)(B)]